-A standard method for contact burn injury prediction It has been found that firefighter protective clothing materials exposed to moderate levels of radiant heat can cause serious burn injuries when compressed against the skin.
-The amount of energy absorbed and stored in a protective fabric and then transferred to the wearer requires specific exposure conditions and complex analysis - parameters that the SET device was developed to isolate, reproduce, and quantify as per ASTM F2731.
+It has been found that firefighter protective clothing materials exposed to moderate levels of radiant heat can cause serious burn injuries when compressed against the skin.
+The amount of energy absorbed and stored in a protective fabric and then transferred to the wearer requires specific exposure conditions and complex analysis - parameters that the stored energy test device (SET device) was developed to isolate, reproduce, and quantify as per ASTM F2731.